Malpractice season 2: release date, cast, plot, trailer and everything we know

 Dr Lucinda Edwards (Niamh Algar) found herself in hot water in the first series of Malpractice.
 (Image credit: ITV)

-Now, filming is underway in Belfast on a second run, penned once more by real-life former medic Grace Ofori-Attah, which will see Norma and George return to tackle a brand new case.
+Penned once more by real-life former medic Grace Ofori-Attah, this second run will see Norma and George return to tackle a brand new case as another medic comes under scrutiny…

 Here's everything you need to know about Malpractice season 2…